jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Dolphin.md

 RacialMods: +4 Perception
 Languages:
 SQ: hold breath
+SpecialAbilities:
+  Hold Breath (Ex): >
-SpecialAbilities: Hold Breath (Ex) A dolphin can hold its breath for a number of minutes equal to 6 times its Constitution score before it risks drowning.
+    A dolphin can hold its breath for a number of minutes equal to 6 times its Constitution score before it risks drowning.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: